section-engineering-education/engineering-education/content/articles/compile-your-node.js-application-into-a-.exe-file/index.md

 ![pkg](/engineering-education/compile-your-node.js-application-into-a-.exe-file/nexe.png "pkg")

-Let us use the project previously created and see the outcome.
+Let's use the project that we previously created and see the outcome.

 > You can either delete the contents of the root directory (executable) previously created or create a new one with a different name and repeat the steps we did above to create a new project.
 This reduces vulnerability errors due to packages clashing with each other.